gravitee-io/gravitee-platform-docs/docs/apim/4.1/guides/gravitee-kubernetes-operator/custom-resource-definitions/managementcontext-resource.md

     bearerToken: xxxx-yyyy-zzzz
 ```

-Alternatively, here is how to use a Kubernetes Secret to store the token:
+Alternatively, here is how to use a Kubernetes secret to store the token:

 ```sh
 kubectl create secret generic management-context-credentials \